DmitrySoshnikov/hdl-js/README.md

 ### Built-in gates

-In general, all the gates can be built manually in HDL from the very basic `Nand` or `Nor` gates.
+In general, all the gates can be built [manually in HDL](#composite-gates) from the very basic `Nand` or `Nor` gates.
 However, `hdl-js` also provides implementation of most of the computer chips, built directly in JavaScript.

 You can use these gates as building blocks with a guaranteed faster implementation, and also to check your own implementation, in case you build a custom version of a particular basic chip.

 The `--list` (`-l`) command shows all the _built-in gates_ available in the emulator.
-The gates can be analyzed, executed, and used further as basic building blocks in construction of _compound gates_.
+The gates can be analyzed, executed, and used further as basic building blocks in construction of [compound gates](#composite-gates).

 ```
 ./bin/hdl-js --list